rklymentiev/py-for-neuro/slides/chapter2_03_more_functions.md

 Notes: `assert` works somewhat similar to `if` statement.
 We check a condition.
 If it's `True` nothing happens and function executes according to the script.
 If the condition if `False`, then you get an `AssertionError` with the message you specified and function **is not** executed.

 You might wonder, why do we need to bother with this if we still got an error at the end?
 Imagine you have more sophisticated function with dozens of code lines and you have one input object that is used at the very end of the function.
 You wouldn't want to wait for the very end of the function execution to realize that you used a wrong input value, right?
-Life would be so much easier, if you knew it from the beginning and don't execute your function until you provide appropriate input values.
+Life would be so much easier, if you knew it from the beginning and didn't execute your function until you provide appropriate input values.

 Note that the `\` symbol is used for splitting the line in the assert statement for visual purpose.
 You don't have to use it if your line is not that long.